 - The second hand surgery was very hard on us as Evan nearly lost his finger.

 - The Hernia seemed like such a small thing after all the other things Evan (and his parents) had been through but he was older so it was all a lot harder on him.
-It was done as day surgery and he would have been better off if we had stayed over night.
+It was done as day surgery and he would have been better off if we had stayed overnight.
 He was sick in the car on the way home and we felt we had rushed away before he was ready to be moved.
 This is the surgery he remembers.
-Evan talks about a yellow cloud when they were putting him under anesthetic.
+Evan talks about a yellow cloud when they were putting him under anaesthetic.

 The reality is that there are some things Evan has to do differently or doesn’t do because of his feet and hand.

-- He plays a left handed guitar so that his little fingers don’t have to do the cording (as he did naturally on a toy guitar when he was younger)
+- He plays a left-handed guitar so that his little fingers don’t have to do the cording (as he did naturally on a toy guitar when he was younger)